deephdc/oidc-agent-docker/README.md

 ## 4 *OIDC agent* configuration

 ### 4a) New configuration
-Inside the container, retrieve OIDC `deep` token.
-It will be saved in the mounted directory `./volume/.oidc-agent/` or `/root/.oidc-agent/` respectively
+Inside the container, register OIDC `deep-iam` client.
+Its configuration will be saved in the mounted directory `./volume/.oidc-agent/` or `/root/.oidc-agent/` respectively

 ```bash
 # oidc-gen